 The Millpond was done in 1945 and appeared as the Brown & Bigelow summer calendar for 1948.
 Sold at the Sotheby’s auction November 19th for $2,420,000, which was far, far above the high pre-auction estimate of $800,000.

 Cleopatra was done in 1917 for use as the Crane’s Chocolate Candy box top decoration.
 Sold at Sotheby’s for $2,300,000, which again was way above the high pre-auction estimate of $1,200,000.

 The study for a poster for Scribner’s Magazine was early in Parrish’s career, in 1897.
 Even this relatively minor Parrish study sold for $225,000, almost double its pre-auction estimate of $120,000.

 Aucassin Seeks For Nicolette was used as the frontispiece in color for the July 1903 issue of Scribner’s Magazine.
 And finally, this painting was also successfully sold at Sotheby’s, at a sale price of $350,000

 Original Parrish Art For Sale

-We thought our readers might enjoy seeing a couple of very interesting examples of Parrish’s art, and which are available for purchase at very reasonable prices.
+We thought our readers might enjoy viewing an interesting example of Parrish’s early art, and which is now available for purchase at a very reasonable price.

 In regards to our 2019 exhibit of Parrish originals currently for sale, please view all the paintings, watercolors, and drawings by clicking on the Art for Sale link above.